 “She’s eating a lot more.
 She’s growing.
 She makes me laugh everyday.
 Seems like it’s like my sister being born again.
 Her whole face looks like her, especially her nose and her cheeks,” Medina said.

-Combs says the family’s sadness is being eased by the baby that resembles her mom.
+Combs says the family’s sadness has been eased by the baby that resembles her mom.
 He says he’s sharing their story because he hopes it will help others struggling with alcohol avoid the fate of his niece.

 But Combs says despite the tragedy that his family has experienced they have not lost their faith.